(A) At a minimum, the invitation to bid ("ITB") will include the following information:

 (B) Notice of invitation to bid

-The department shall provide notice of an invitation to bid to competing persons producing or dealing in the supplies or services to be purchased.
-Notice shall be given for the number of days determined by the department prior to the scheduled opening of the ITB and shall be provided in the following manner:
+The department shall post a notice of all invitations to bid electronically on the department's website.
+Notice shall be given for the number of days determined by the department prior to the scheduled opening of the ITB.

 (C) ITB conferences: